 If your family schedule requires care before and after school, we have an extended day program.
-Children may be dropped off and supervised as early as 7:30 and picked up by 4:30.
-There is no aftercare on Fridays.
+Children may be dropped off and supervised as early as 7:30 and picked up by 5:00 M - Th.
+Aftercare goes only until 4:00 on Fridays.
 The charge for this program is \$5.00/hour.
 So that we can ensure that there is staff to supervise this program, please make prior arrangements with the principal if you are going to use our extended day program.